uncloud-registry/StorageBeat/er-post.md

 The StorageBeat team was supported by Ethereum Foundation ESP grant FY24-1744.

-We thank Rahul Saghar, Viktor Tròn,
+We thank Rahul Saghar and Viktor Tròn for feedback on an early draft of this post.